-Indiana does not require adults to wear a motorcycle helmet when they ride.
-The motorcycle helmet laws in Indiana require anyone under the age of 17 to wear a helmet when riding.
+The motorcycle helmet law in Indiana does not require adults to wear a motorcycle helmet when they ride.
+However, the motorcycle helmet law in Indiana does require anyone under the age of 17 to wear a helmet when riding.
 Adults are free to choose whether they wear a helmet.

 Research proves that motorcycle helmets save lives and reduce injuries.
 Studies show that helmets can reduce death by 37 percent.
 They also reduce head injuries by 69 percent.
 However, in Indiana, adults can decide for themselves whether to wear a motorcycle helmet.

 How Does Wearing a Motorcycle Helmet Impact a Motorcycle Accident Claim?

 Even though the motorcycle helmet law in Indiana does not require adults to wear helmets, many insurance companies argue that the failure to wear a motorcycle helmet falls under the state’s comparative fault laws.

 Under Indiana’s comparative fault laws, your fault for causing the accident reduces the amount of compensation for your accident claim.
 In other words, if you are 30 percent at fault for the motorcycle accident, your compensation is reduced by 30 percent.
 Some insurance companies argue that a rider contributed to the severity of his or her injuries by not wearing a motorcycle helmet.
 Therefore, the rider should not be entitled to receive full compensation for all injuries, damages, and losses.

 Fault for Accident vs. Severity of Injuries

 Your negligence had to have contributed to the cause of the motorcycle crash for this statute to apply.
 Since you are not breaking the law and the lack of a helmet should not have contributed to the cause of the crash, an experienced Indianapolis motorcycle accident attorney should be able to refute the allegation by the insurance company successfully.